Eugene, Missouri

 Eugene is an unincorporated community in extreme southwestern Cole County, Missouri, United States.
 As of the 2020 census, the population is 140.
 It is located 10 mi east of Eldon on Route 17, approximately 3 mi south of U.S. Route 54.

 Eugene was founded in 1904, and named after Eugene Simpson, the original owner of the town site.
 A post office called Eugene has been in operation since 1904.

 Demographics

+Education

+It is in the Cole County R-V School District.
+Cole County R-V School District's facility is located in Eugene and has a K-12 enrollment of approximately 620 students.